-However the studies around health and chocolate are far more “problematic”.
-It can be really hard to sort out “the wheat from the chaff” of the various claims made for chocolate.
+However the studies around health and chocolate can be far more problematic.
+It is often really hard to separate “the wheat from the chaff” of the various claims made for chocolate.

 A QUICK HISTORY OF “SCIENTIFIC” CLAIMS FOR CHOCOLATE

 But the genie was out of the bottle.
 The power of associating health benefits with chocolate was immediate.
 Loads more studies were launched all over the world.
-And to journalists the headlines from these studies are like catnip.
-Chocolate health studies make great “click bait”.
+To journalists the headlines from these studies are like catnip; after all, chocolate health studies make for great “click bait”.